 Letters of Recommendation

-You provide the names of your recommenders and their contact information, and the ApplyYourself system will send them an e-mail explaining the process.
+You provide the names of your recommenders and their contact information, and the application system will send them an automated e-mail explaining the process.
 Please make sure recommenders know that we require a thoughtful and candid letter in addition to the quantitative summary they are asked to provide.

-Acceptable recommendations will come from persons acquainted with your academic and professional experience and who can assess your potential for graduate work.
+Acceptable recommendations will come from persons acquainted with your academic and professional experience and who can assess your potential to succeed in graduate study.

 Other optional materials may include reprints of published papers, theses or unpublished reports, etc. A résumé or CV, while not required, can be helpful as well, and may also be attached.
 These may be submitted under 'Other Information' on the Graduate Program Supplementary Information section of the online application.